-At the dawn of the 19th century, the United States was a small band of states huddled on the Atlantic seaboard and numbering four million souls.
+Soon after it was launched as an independent nation, at the dawn of the 19th century, the United States was a small agrarian republic huddled on the Atlantic seaboard and numbering four million souls.
+Or perhaps it was a diverse collection of 13 republics widely separated by barriers of tradition and geography.
 Its farm population outnumbered city people more than ten to one.
-With only primitive transportation and easy availability of British manufactured goods, it looked as if Americans would never develop more than a backward colonial economy.
-Recognizing that with a population the size of Ireland 's, the United States could only be a mosquito among the Great Powers, our first two Presidents had to struggle to steer clear of dangerous involvement with France and Britain in their worldwide struggle for dominance.
+Recognizing that with a population the size of Ireland's, the United States could only be a mosquito among the Great Powers, national leaders had to struggle just to steer clear of involvement with France and Britain in their worldwide struggle for dominance.